migueloteroprado/nodepop/README.md

 **WARNING**: all previous database content will be deleted !!
 You'll be prompted to confirm operation, enter 'yes' to confirm.

+**NOTE**: For generating thumbnails of the ads photos added to database, the thumbnail generation microservice should be running, see next section...

 ---